Employer Support Awards

 Prince Of Wales Awards

-The scheme seeks to reward SERCAT 3 to 5 personnel (active reservists) and their civilian employers for their dedication and commitment to ADF service.
+The award rewards SERCAT 3 to 5 personnel and their civilian employers for their dedication and commitment to ADF service.
 It provides an opportunity for reservists to undertake a training or development activity that is related to and directly benefits their civilian occupation or profession.

 The experience and knowledge gained from a successful activity will provide ongoing benefits to the civilian employer and workplace.
 The scheme also promotes cooperation and support between Defence and civilian employers.

-Nominations are called for annually through internal communication channels, website publications and via our social media channel.
+Nominations are called for annually through internal communication channels, as well as on our website and via social media.

 To be eligible for consideration, you must: